Television Advertising Costs and What You Need to Know.

-Facebook - With a daily active user base of over 1 billion and 72% of the world's internet users.
-At an average hold time of 41 minutes.
+Facebook - With a daily active user base of over 2.32 billion.
+At an average hold time of 53 minutes.
 You have a very engaged and active audience.
 The advertising options offered are visual in nature and can simulate television advertising.
 In some cases even expanding on this position.

 Another way to think about this, imagine you created the show “House of Cards” from data?
 And could advertise during that programme whenever you wanted too, to your ideal demographic?

 Or perhaps Instagram is more suited to your content and demographic?